Search This Blog

 The anti-inflammatory and antioxidant effects of omega-3 fatty acids in walnuts show great promise for improving thinking and memory.

-| Expert Naidoo recommends consuming 1/4 cup per day, in
+| Expert Naidoo recommends consuming 1/4 cup per day, in addition to a salad or vegetables |

 In addition, nuts contain healthy fats and oils that our brains need to function well, as well as essential vitamins and minerals like selenium found in Brazil nuts (Bertholletia excelsa), a South American tree in the family Lecythidaceae.